GR130398/Gabriele_Ribolla_Projects/README.md

 ### Description of the work
 Phases of designing an application and basic development
 ### Main files
+-_se_ukraine_finder_final_report: pdf file, detailed description of the  porject
+- SE_slide_presentation : pdf file, presentation of the project

 ## trajectory_tracking_drone [ENG] (Team - work)
 ### Tools used
+- MatLab
 ### Description of the work
+Optimal trajectory tracking if a quadcopter along a race-track
 ### Main files
+- project_presentation_drone: pdf file, presentation of the project
+- Report: pdf file, detailed description of the project
+- Codice: folder , collection of all code files